renaudjenny/TellTime/privacy.md

 If I decide to change our privacy policy, I will post those changes on this page.
 Summary of changes so far:

-January 26, 2020: First published.
+August 5, 2020: Second update published.